COVID-19 and your information

 Control of Personal Information

 You have a choice whether your personal information is shared for purposes beyond your individual care and treatment i.e. improving quality and standards of care, research into new treatments, preventing illness and disease and planning services.
 If you choose not to share, your personal information will still be used to support individual care but not for research or planning.
-You do not need to do anything if you happy to share for all aspects.
-To find out more or to register your choice to opt out, please visit www.nhs.uk/your-nhs-data-matters to support you making the choice, to access the system to view, set or change your settings or other contact details.
+You do not need to do anything if you are happy to share for all aspects.
+To register your choice to opt out of sharing your personal information, access support in making this choice, and to access the system to view, set or change your settings or other contact details, please visit the NHS website.

 You can change your mind about your choice at any time.

-In circumstances where you have explicitly agreed (consented) to sharing of your personal data for a specified purpose, you can refuse or withdraw your consent.
-Should this affect your care you will be informed of the consequences i.e. lack of joined up care, delay in treatment if information has to be sources from elsewhere, medication complications; all leading to the possibility of difficulties in providing the best level of care.
-You will need to contact AccessToHealthRecords@mbht.nhs.uk to this request.
+In circumstances where you have explicitly agreed (consented) to sharing your personal data for a specified purpose, you can refuse or withdraw your consent.
+Should this affect your care you will be informed of the consequences i.e. lack of joined up care, delay in treatment if information has to be sourced from elsewhere, medication complications; all leading to the possibility of difficulties in providing the best level of care.
+You will need to contact the Access to Health Records team to request this.

 Data being used or shared for purposes beyond individual care does not include your data being shared with insurance companies or used for marketing purposes and data would only be used in this way with your specific agreement.